MarcSpicker/LindeBuzoGrayStippling/README.md

 An interactive demo application for the algorithm proposed in our SIGGRAPH Asia 2017 technical paper.
 Our project website (paper, video, examples) can be found [here](http://graphics.uni-konstanz.de/publikationen/Deussen2017LindeBuzoGray/index.html).

-## Code coming soon ...
-The code will be added to this site closer to SIGGRAPH Asia 2017 (starting November 27)!

 ### Disclaimer
 This is a reimplemented demo with focus on interactivity, and not the code that was used to generate the images and timings in the paper.